 For a more affordable twist on the same theme, Gregory also recommends this whiteboard, which she purchased for extra planning space after filling up her bulletin board.
 It’s magnetic, so you can still pin pages or other bits of inspiration to it, and the erasable writing surface may come in handy for someone whose ideas are constantly changing.

-For a slightly less expensive notebook, New York Magazine writer Hunter Harris swears by this Rollbahn spiral notebook, which took eighth place in our test of 100 notebooks and is also a favorite of writer Jia Tolentino, who previously told us it’s very important to her process.
+For a slightly less expensive notebook, writer Hunter Harris (a former New York Magazine colleague) swears by this Rollbahn spiral notebook, which took eighth place in our test of 100 notebooks and is also a favorite of writer Jia Tolentino, who previously told us it’s very important to her process.
 Harris, who notes that she “was writing in this baby before” Tolentino told us about it, says she has “approximately two dozen tucked away on shelves and in drawers between my home and my desk,” and carries one every single day.
 Adding to its giftable appeal is praise from a third writer, Strategist contributor Hannah Morril, who told us back in 2016 about how she loves this for several reasons, including its durable outer cover, non-bleed paper, lie-flat binder, and plastic sleeves in the back for receipts and other ephemera.

-A writer with a greater vision might feel constricted by the smaller notebooks listed above.
-Hernan Diaz, the author of In the Distance, received this F4 sketchbook from Muji last year from a fellow writer, and he told us that “the large format has had a great effect on my writing.”
+A writer with a greater vision might feel constricted by the lined notebooks listed above.
+That’s where sketchbooks come in.
+According to Eilene Zimmerman, the author of Smacked: A Story of White-Collar Ambition, Addiction, and Tragedy, their unlined pages allow you to “flex a different creative muscle that enhances the writing muscle,” whether that’s through sketching on them (as she does when the words aren’t coming) or simply using the freedom they provide to organize thoughts in unusual ways.
+Hernan Diaz, the author of In the Distance, received this (large) F4 sketchbook from Muji last year from a fellow writer, and told us its format “has had a great effect on my writing.”

 Whether recording interviews for research or background noise for inspiration, Harris says every writer needs a recorder and that this one is “slim, easy to pocket, and hasn’t failed me yet.”
 In fact, when the Strategist asked other New York editors what recorders they use, the Sony ICDUX was mentioned by more than one.
 Harris says this would still be a great gift even if your recipient already has a recorder, because every writer “needs a backup voice recorder, a spare in case the backup isn’t charged, and a super backup in case she’s lent her spare to a friend.”